Regulations & Current Topics

 We hope that by helping to shape standards in this young and promising market, we can continue to create sustainable partnerships in which risk is genuinely shared between the bank and investors.

-We are of the opinion that adopting STS standards should be stimulated by introducing differentiated capital weights for STS compliant synthetic securitisations, in combination with strong risk alignment by the bank.
-Please see below for more background.
-In addition, we strongly believe that the cash proceeds of a STS compliant synthetic securitisation should be collateralised in order to mitigate bank counterparty credit risk.
+The current STS standards allow for cash proceeds of STS compliant synthetic securitisations to be held on deposit by the risk sharing bank, albeit under conditions.
+We believe strongly that these cash proceeds should always be collateralised in order to mitigate bank counterparty credit risk.
 More details on collateralisation of investment notional can be found here.